Bodil Kjer: Career

 Following her debut, she performed a number of roles as young women, in plays such as Sparekassen (1940) and En kvinde er overlægde (1942).
 During the Occupation of Denmark in the late 1930s, Kjer, her husband Ebbe Rode, and her colleague Mogens Wieth fled to Sweden.
 At the time, the three of them were considered the most promising trio in Danish theatre.

 During the 1940s and early 1950s, Kjer's popularity grew following a series of successful films, namely Elly Petersen (1944), Jenny and the Soldier (1947), and Meet Me on Cassiopeia (1951).
 After Meet Me on Cassiopeia, Kjer took a 17-year hiatus from performing on film.
 Despite being one of the country's most popular film stars, she continued to work as a theatrical actress and the majority of her artistic development is considered to have taken place in the theatre.
 She performed at Det Ny Teater for five seasons from 1955 to 1960 to work with director Peer Gregaard.
-Whle with Det Ny Teater, she performed in The Misanthrope, The Waltz of the Toreadors, Cat on a Hot Tin Roof, The Lady of the Camellias, The Taming of the Shrew, and Requiem for a Nun, among others.
+When with Det Ny Teater, she performed in The Misanthrope, The Waltz of the Toreadors, Cat on a Hot Tin Roof, The Lady of the Camellias, The Taming of the Shrew, and Requiem for a Nun, among others.

 By the time she returned to the Royal Theatre in 1960, she was the undisputed leading woman of Danish theatre.
 Among the roles she performed at the Royal Theatre after 1960 were Lady Macbeth (1961), Medea (1965), and Marthe in Goethe's Faust (1984).
 In 1980, she toured with her former husband, Ebbe Rode, performing Dear Liar.
 In commemoration of the 60th anniversary of her debut as an actress, she and Rode performed together until 1997 in Love Letters.

 In addition to her performances on stage and film, she also made a number of appearances in television series, most notably as Irene in Søskende (1961), the title role in Leif Panduro's Bella (1970), and as Caroline Jacobsen in four episodes of Bryggeren (1996–1997).
 Her later films included The Missing Clerk (1971), Strømer (1976), and Babette's Feast (1987).

 Kjer accumulated a number of awards across her career.
 She was awarded the Gösta Ekman award in 1946; the Ingenio et arti in 1951; the Tagea Brandt Rejselegat in 1952; the Teaterpokalen in 1952; and the Rungstedlund Award in 1997.
 She won the Bodil Award three times: for Jenny and the Soldier (1948), Meet Me on Cassiopeia (1952), and Strømer (1977).
 In 1997, she also accepted an honorary Bodil for lifetime achievement.
 In addition, Kjer was inducted as a member of the Order of the Dannebrog in 1966, made a knight of the first degree in 1976, and a commander of the order in 1994.